InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models: Methodology

 \subsubsection{Hybrid Quantization}

-Both asymmetric and symmetric quantization modes make assumptions about the data that they quantize.
-The degree to which these assumptions hold affects the accuracy of the quantized data.
-To better illustrate this point consider a quantization group $\mathcal{G}$ for which $\mathrm{min}(\mathcal{G}) > 0$.
-Symmetric quantization uses a zero sign bit for all the values in this group.
-However, as asymmetric quantization assumes all the values are positive, it uses the available bits more efficiently to represent the values instead of their signs.
-As shown in Figure 2 in \cite{kivi} the distribution of the values varies across different models and different layers.
-This observation points out that the optimal choice between symmetric and asymmetric quantization depends on the setup.
-Our experimental results in Table \ref{sec:ablation:hybrid} confirms the sensitivity of the evaluation performance of the model to changing the quantization mode.
+As their names suggest, symmetric and asymmetric quantization impose different assumptions on the data distribution.
+The extent to which these assumptions are satisfied directly influences the fidelity of the quantized representation.
+To illustrate, consider a quantization group $\mathcal{G}$ such that $\min(\mathcal{G}) > 0$.
+Symmetric quantization allocates a sign bit to represent the quantized values in $\mathcal{G}$.
+For an entirely positive group, this reduces effective resolution by reserving part of the range for values that never occur.
+In contrast, asymmetric quantization exploits the nonnegativity of $\mathcal{G}$ by shifting the quantization interval, thereby using the available bit budget more efficiently to represent magnitudes rather than an unused negative range.

-To adapt to this sensitivity, we propose a hybrid quantization mode that chooses the quantization mode between symmetric and asymmetric for each group.
-Recall from Section \ref{sec:asym_sym_quantization} that we denote the values in the $g$-th group of the $i$-th row as $\mathcal{G}_{i,g}$.
-We define a binary mask $\mathcal{M}^\mathrm{sym} \in \{0,1\}^{N_K \times \frac{d}{G}}$ where $\mathcal{M}^\mathrm{sym}_{i,g}$ indicates whether the group is quantized using symmetric or asymmetric quantization.
+Empirically, the distribution of activation and weight values varies substantially across models and layers (see Figure~2 in~\cite{kivi}).
+This variation suggests that the preferable choice between symmetric and asymmetric quantization is configuration-dependent rather than universal.
+Consistent with this observation, our ablation results in Section~\ref{sec:ablation_q_mode} show that model performance can be sensitive to the quantization mode.

-based on the assumption that the quantization is a memory-bound process, we directly find $\mathcal{M}^\mathrm{sym}_{i,g}$ for each group.
-Since the overall latency of a memory bound process is dictated by the memory operations, a certain number of \textit{free} operations can be executed on the already loaded data.
-These operations are free in the sense that their execution does not affect the latency of the process and are executed while the kernel waits for the next batch of data.
-As shown in Figure \ref{fig:hybrid_symmetric}, for each quantization group, hybrid quantization uses the \textit{free} compute budget to directly measure the quantization error for both asymmetric and symmetric quantization modes.
-It returns the quantized matrix with the lower error along with $\mathcal{M}^\mathrm{sym}_{i,g}$ to determine the chosen mode.
-We verify the validity of our assumption regarding the free compute budget by conducting experiments and measuring the latency of the hybrid and symmetric quantization functions in Section \ref{sec:speedup}.
+To address this sensitivity, we propose a \emph{hybrid quantization} scheme in which each quantization group independently selects between symmetric and asymmetric quantization.
+Following the notation of Section~\ref{sec:asym_sym_quantization}, we introduce a binary mask $\mathcal{M} \in \{0,1\}^{n_h \times N_K \times \frac{d_h}{G}}$, where $\mathcal{M}_{i,j,g}=1$ indicates that $\mathcal{G}_{i,j,g}$ is quantized using the asymmetric mode, and $\mathcal{M}_{i,j,g}=0$ indicates that it is quantized using the symmetric mode.
+As depicted in Figure \ref{fig:hybrid}, we determine $\mathcal{M}_{i,j,g}$ by finding the quantization mode with the lower reconstruction error.